Radiation

 get all the way through:

-So ultraviolet is the only ionizing radiation that reaches us at ground level.
+So ultraviolet is the main ionizing radiation from the Sun to reach us at ground level.

 Radioactive Materials